Terradue/dcs-insar-roipac/README.md

 ### Installation

-1 Start a CentOS6.5 sandbox from the Developer Cloud Sandbox marketplace
+1 Start a CentOS6.5 sandbox from the Developer Cloud Sandbox marketplace, call it `Sandbox roi_pac`

-2 Start a DEM generation appliance from the Developer Cloud Sandbox marketplace
+2 Start a DEM generation appliance from the Developer Cloud Sandbox marketplace, call it `Sandbox dem`

 3 Install ROI_PAC